 Fecal incontinence means that you are not able to hold your feces, or stool, until you get to a toilet.
-There are many reasons for this, such as a case of diarrhea that strikes suddenly or damaged muscles or nerves within your rectum.
+There are many reasons for this.
+It might be a case of diarrhea that strikes suddenly or damaged muscles or nerves within your rectum.
 Your rectum is the last section of your intestine.
-It controls bowel movements and signals when you need to go.
+It controls bowel movements, and signals when you need to go.

 Experts believe that about 1 in 12 adults has fecal incontinence.
-Although it is not a normal part of getting older, you are more likely to have it as you age.
+It's not a normal part of getting older, but you are more likely to have it as you age.
 Women are also more at risk for this condition than men are.

-Fecal incontinence can be caused by a chronic illness, injury, or surgery, including:
+Fecal incontinence can be caused by a chronic illness, injury, or surgery.
+Causes can include:

-- Operations involving division or dilation of the anal sphincters
+Operations that separate or widen the anal sphincters

 Symptoms of fecal incontinence include:

 Leaking stool when you are not using the toilet.
 This might be when you cough or pass gas.

 Passing stool before you can reach the toilet

 To diagnose your problem, your healthcare provider ask about your health history and will do a physical exam.
 The provider will also ask about your symptoms.